 Las Vegas has an ever-changing calendar of shows, concerts, and other performances, but there are a few events that draw the crowds year after year.

-- Hockey is alive and well in Las Vegas, so head into the T-Mobile Arena to watch the Las Vegas Golden Knights.
-This frigid rink for this new NHL hockey franchise will make you feel like it is still winter in Las Vegas.
+- Hockey is alive and well in Las Vegas in February, so head to the T-Mobile Arena to watch the Las Vegas Golden Knights.
+This icy rink for the NHL hockey team will make you feel like it is still winter in Las Vegas.

-- Valentine's Day is huge in Las Vegas, and if you are considering getting married, you might as well do it on February 14.
+- Valentine's Day is huge in Las Vegas and, if you are considering getting married in Vegas, you might as well do it on February 14.
 There are plenty of wedding chapels in Las Vegas and very talented wedding planners at each resort.

 - President's Day weekend in mid-February is among the least-crowded holiday weekends in Vegas.
 Cooler temperatures and cheaper hotel rates make it a prime time to visit.

 - Considered the largest Black History Month event in all of Nevada, the Taste and Sounds of Soul Festival on Fremont Street features lots of live entertainment and excellent BBQ, Creole, and Southern dishes to accompany.
 Normally held at the end of February, the 2021 Festival is canceled.

 February Travel Tips

 - While February might still look warm, it's not exactly pool season yet in Vegas and many resort pools are actually closed.

 - If you're ready to hit the links, stay away from early-morning rounds unless you enjoy that cold feeling at the end of your fingers.
 The afternoons are comfortably warm and perfect for a game of golf without feeling cold or overheating.